Tinkerforge/doc/en/source/Software/API_Bindings.rst

 * Right click on the Switch
 * Click on the circle right of the Value Changed event
 * Drag a line to the First Responder
-* Choose toogleRelays from the action menu
+* Choose "toogleRelays" from the action menu

 .. image:: /Images/Screenshots/ios_xcode_small.jpg
    :scale: 100 %